 - 1. Treatment of injuries or illness covered by workers' compensation or employers' liability laws; services received without cost from any federal, state or local agency, unless this exclusion is prohibited by law. - 2.
 Cosmetic surgery or procedures for purely cosmetic reasons. - 3.
 Maxillofacial prosthetics. - 4.
 Provisional and/or temporary restorations.
 Provisional and/or temporary restorations are not separately payable procedures and are included in the fee for completed service. - 5.
-Services for congenital (hereditary) or developmental (following birth) malformations, including but not limited to cleft palate, upper and lower jaw malformations, enamel

-- hypoplasia (lack of development), fluorosis (a type of discoloration of the teeth) and anodontia (congenitally missing teeth). - 6.
+Services for congential (hereditary) or developmental (following birth) malformations, including but not limited to cleft palate, upper and lower jaw malformations, enamel hypoplasia (lack of development), fluorosis (a type of discoloration of the teeth) and anodontia (congenitally missing teeth). - 6.
 Treatment to stabilize teeth, treatment to restore tooth structure lost from wear, erosion, or abrasion or treatment to rebuild or maintain chewing surfaces due to teeth out of alignment or occlusion.
-Examples include but are not limited to: equilibration, periodontal splinting, complete occlusal adjustments or Night Guards/Occlusal guards and abfraction. - 7.
-Any Single Procedure provided prior to the date you became eligible for services under this plan. - 8.
-Prescribed drugs, medication, pain killers, antimicrobial agents, or experimental/investigational procedures. - 9.
-Charges for anesthesia, other than General Anesthesia and IV Sedation administered by a Provider in connection with covered Oral Surgery or selected Endodontic and Periodontal surgical procedures.
+Examples include but are not limited to: equilibration, periodontal splinting, complete occlusal adjustments or Night Guards/Occlusal guards and abfraction.

+- 7. Any Single Procedure provided prior to the date you became eligible for services under this plan. - 8.
+Prescribed drugs, medication, pain killers, antimicrobial agents, or experimental/investigational procedures. - Charges for anesthesia, other than General Anesthesia and IV Sedation administered by a Provider in connection with covered Oral Surgery or selected Endodontic and Periodontal surgical procedures.
 Local anesthesia and regional/or trigeminal bloc anesthesia are not separately payable procedures. - 10.
 Extraoral grafts (grafting of tissues from outside the mouth to oral tissues). - 11.
 Interim implants and endodontic endosseous implant. - 12.
 Indirectly fabricated resin-based Inlays/Onlays. - 13.
 Charges by any hospital or other surgical or treatment facility and any additional fees charged by the Provider for treatment in any such facility. - 14.
 Treatment by someone other than a Provider or a person who by law may work under a Provider's direct supervision. - 15.
 Charges incurred for oral hygiene instruction, a plaque control program, preventive control programs including home care times, dietary instruction, x-ray duplications, cancer screening, tobacco counseling. - 16.
 Dental practice administrative services including, but not limited to, preparation of claims, any non-treatment phase of dentistry such as provision of an antiseptic environment, sterilization of equipment or infection control, or any ancillary materials used during the routine course of providing treatment such as cotton swabs, gauze, bibs, masks or relaxation techniques such as music. - 17.
 Procedures having a questionable prognosis based on a dental consultant's professional review of the submitted documentation. - 18.
-Any tax imposed (or incurred) by a government, state or other entity, in connection with any fees charged for Benefits provided under the Contract, will be the responsibility of the Member and not a covered Benefit. - 19.
-Amounts over plan maximums and/or any service not covered under the dental plan - 20.
+Any tax imposed (or incurred) by a government, state or other entity, in connection with any fees charged for Benefits provided under the Contract, will be the responsibility of the Enrollee and not a covered Benefit. - 19.
+Deductibles, amounts over plan maximums and/or any service not covered under the dental plan. - 20.
 Services covered under the dental plan but exceed Benefit limitations or are not in accordance with processing policies in effect at the time the claim is processed. - 21.
-Services for Orthodontic treatment (treatment of malocclusion of teeth and/or jaws) - 22.
+Services for Orthodontic treatment (treatment of malocclusion of teeth and/or jaws). - 22.
 Services for any disturbance of the Temporomandibular (jaw) Joints (TMJ) or associated musculature, nerves and other tissues). - 23.
-Services for implants (prosthetic appliances placed into or on the bone of the upper or lower jaw to retain or support dental prosthesis), their removal or other associated procedures. - 24.
-Services or supplies for Oral Surgery, General Anesthesia or IV Sedation, Sealants, or Special Consultations. - 25.
-Services or supplies for Endodontic Treatment (procedures for removal of the nerve of the tooth and the treatment of the pulp cavity portion of the root of the tooth).
+Services or supplies for Sealants. - 24.
+Missed and/or cancelled appointments. - 25.
+Services or supplies for nitrous oxide.